oksana-babich/rsschool-devops-course-tasks/README.md

 This project contains Terraform configuration for creating AWS infrastructure with automated CI/CD pipeline through GitHub Actions.
 It also includes the setup and verification of a lightweight Kubernetes cluster (k3s) deployed on EC2 instances, accessible via a bastion host.
 This project is configured for automated build and deployment using Jenkins and Helm.
+Monitoring and alerting are implemented using Prometheus, Grafana, and Alertmanager, deployed via Helm.

 ## 🏗️ Infrastructure Architecture